aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/managing-barcode-text/_index.md

 {{< /highlight >}}

 ### **Text Positioning**
 Barcode text can be adjusted on a barcode image in terms of its positioning, namely, location and alignment.
-To manage these parameters, it is necessary to initialize the [*Location*]() and [*Alignment*]() properties of class [CodetextParameters]().
+To manage these parameters, it is necessary to call *setLocation* and *setAlignment* methods of class [CodetextParameters](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/CodetextParameters).

 **Location**

-The [*Location*]() property is used to adjust the vertical position of barcode text: above or below the barcode label, as demonstrated in the figures below.
-By default, it is set to "Below".
+The *setLocation* method is used to adjust the vertical position of barcode text: above or below the barcode label, as demonstrated in the figures below.
+By default, barcode text location is set to "Below".

 |<p align="center">**Text Location**</p>|<p align="center">**Above Barcode**</p>|<p align="center">**Below Barcode**</p>|
 | :-: | :-: | :-: |